SFH-Foundation/sfhfoundation/docs/gatherings-volunteer/index.md

 <img class="quran-m" src="./img/m_kahf_18_99.png" />

-Upon that day We shall leave them surging on one another, and the Trumpet shall he blown, and We shall gather them together.
+Upon that day We shall leave them surging on one another, and the Trumpet shall be blown, and We shall gather them together.

 <a href="https://quran.com/25/15" target="_blank" rel="noopener noreferrer">25:15</a>